Barnstaple Health Centre

 North Devon Lymphoedema Service

 The North Devon Lymphoedema Service is part of the Health and Social Care directorate and covers the population of North Devon and North Cornwall.
 It is a nurse led service consisting of a full time Lymphoedema Clinical Nurse Specialist and Lymphoedema Specialist Practitioner with a part-time dedicated Administrator.
-The service is provided Monday – Friday during the hours of 08:30 – 16:30 hours with appointments held in clinic at Barnstaple Health Centre
+The service is provided Monday – Thursday during the hours of 08:00 – 17:00 hours and Friday 08:00-13:30 with appointments held in clinic at Barnstaple Health Centre.

 The team aims to provide evidence based, high quality, best practice for people with the long term conditions of cancer and non-cancer related lymphoedema and lipoedema in line with local, national and international guidelines.
 They also provide advice, support, education and developmental opportunities to other professionals.